 We are working towards auditing and increasing our efficiencies of water and energy usage, recycling, green procurement, campus maintenance, and biodiversity.

-Carbon emissions calculated against average grid emissions continued to fall during academic year 2016-17 (8% below 2005/06) following investment from Salix Invest to save interest free loans.
+Carbon emissions, calculated against average grid and network emissions, continued to fall during academic year 2019-20 (now 27% below 2005/06) following grid decarbonisation.

 For more information, contact us: